OlivierSohn/hamazed/BACKLOG.md

     - chained animations with a lot of points
     - delta renderer
   compilation times are slower by 4% with -O2.

-  - Categories :You can have more than one category, separated by commas.

-    - Animation, Game, Graphics, Education (because it teaches how to sum numbers)

   - try stack sdist / stack upload on prelude